maddie-maddela/R-Project/README.md

 We have to bear in mind not to draw too many conclusions from a narrow view at the data.
 We do not know when the deaths around A occurred - if that is well in the past or closer to 2018.

-The mean, median, max of the parameters can also be computed here.
+The mean, median, max of the parameters can also be computed.

 ![Code_Snippet_08](https://github.com/maddies-codespace/R-Project/assets/141537679/970f9616-6b88-4302-a68c-42cde61487b8)